wikimedia/eventgate/README.md

 Wikimedia uses this feature to prefix topics with source datacenter names.
 Event creators shouldn't need to know which datacenter they are operating in.

-# HTTP API

-See `spec.yaml`.

 # Configuration

 Configuration is passed to the service via the `config.yaml` file, which has a `services` object.
 This object contains a service named `eventbus`.
 The `conf` object of this service will be passed to the `eventbus_factory_module`.
-To use a custom Eventbus implementation, set `eventbus_factory_module` to your javascript module that exports a function to instantiate an Eventbus with `conf`.
+To use a custom Eventbus implementation, set `eventbus_factory_module` to your javascript module that exports a `factory` function that instantiate an Eventbus with `conf`.
 See the section above entitled 'Eventbus implementation configuration'.

 ## Default Kafka Eventbus configuration